Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 A ranged weapon is any weapon that throws a missile.
 As opposed to that, a weapon used in man-to-man warfare is called a melee weapon.

-Early ranged weapons contained weapons such as javelins, the bow and arrow, throwing axes and medieval attack engines like trebuchets, catapults, and ballistas.
+Early ranged weapons included javelins, bows and arrows, throwing axes, and medieval attack engines like trebuchets, catapults, and ballistic.

-Ranged weapons were practical in combat compared to melee weapons.
-They gave the wielder chance to launch numerous shots before an enemy armed with melee weapons ran a projectile weapon and caused a threat to him.
+Ranged weapons were more practical in combat than melee weapons.
+They gave the wielder a chance to launch numerous shots before an enemy armed with melee weapons ran a projectile weapon and threatened him.

 Siege engines were also used for penetrating or hitting obstacles, such as fortifications.

-After the discovery of firearms and gunpowder, ranged weaponry became the preferred option.
+After discovering firearms and gunpowder, ranged weaponry became the preferred option.
 The most effective weapon range is the most significant distance fired and can consistently produce deaths or damage.
 There are various types of ranged weapons:

 7. Throwing Axes – Franciscas

-The francisca is a throwing axe utilised as a weapon by the Franks during the Early Middle Ages.
-It was a typical Frankish national weapon during the period of the Merovingians from around 500 to 750 AD.
-It was utilised during the rule of Charlemagne from 768 to 814.
+The Francisca is a throwing axe used by the Franks during the Early Middle Ages.
+It was a typical Frankish national weapon during the Merovingians’ rule from around 500 to 750 AD and Charlemagne’s rule from 768 to 814.

-Although related to the Franks, other Germanic peoples of the period used it, such as the Anglo-Saxons.
+Although related to the Franks, other Germanic peoples of the period, such as the Anglo-Saxons, used it.

-The francisca is marked by its clearly arch-shaped head, broadening toward the cutting edge and ending in a central point at both the upper and lower corners.
+The Francisca is marked by its arch-shaped head, which broadens toward the cutting edge and ends in a central point at both the upper and lower corners.

 The top of the head is usually S-shaped or convex, with the lower part curving inward and making an elbow with the short wooden haft.
-The uplifted point and fallen edge were both can penetrate chain mail.
+The uplifted point and fallen edge can both penetrate chain mail.

 The head is sometimes more upswept, making a wider angle with the haft.
-Most franciscas have a round eye made to fit the pointed haft, which resembles Viking axes.
-Based on the remaining heads of franciscas maintained at Burgh Castle and Morning Thorpe in England, the length of the head itself was 14-15 cm from the edge to the backward of the socket.
+Most Franciscans have a round eye to fit the pointed haft, resembling Viking axes.
+Based on the remaining heads of Franciscans maintained at Burgh Castle and Morning Thorpe in England, the length of the head itself was 14-15 cm from the edge to the back of the socket.

-The axe could be effectively thrown to a distance of roughly 12 m due to the weight of the head and the length of the haft.
+Due to the head’s weight and the haft’s length, the axe could be effectively thrown to a distance of roughly 12 m.
 The iron head’s weight might cause injury even though it prevented the blade’s edge from striking the target.

-Another characteristic of the francisca was its tendency to leap unpredictably upon striking the ground because of its shape, weight, lack of balance and curving of the haft, making it hard for defenders to stop.
+Another characteristic of the Francisca* was its tendency to leap unpredictably upon striking the ground because of its shape, weight, lack of balance and curving of the haft, making it hard for defenders to stop.
 It could strike up at opponents’ legs, against shields, and through the ranks.
-The Franks gained on this by throwing the franciscas into a fire in order to confuse, threaten and disturb enemy lines before or during a charge to start close combat.
+The Franks gained on this by throwing the Franciscans into a fire to confuse, threaten and disturb enemy lines before or during a charge to start close combat.

 Museums for Medieval Weapons in England